fieldsoftheworld/ftw-baselines/README.md

 ```
 ftw inference polygonize --help

-Usage: ftw inference polygonize [OPTIONS]
+Usage: ftw inference polygonize [OPTIONS] INPUT

-  Polygonize the output from inference
+  Polygonize the output from inference for the raster image given via INPUT.

 Options:
-  --input_fn PATH   Input raster file to polygonize.  [required]
-  --output_fn TEXT  Output filename for the polygonized data.  [required]
+  -o, --output TEXT  Output filename for the polygonized data.  [required]
   --simplify FLOAT   Simplification factor to use when polygonizing.
-  --overwrite       Overwrite outputs if they exist.
+  -f, --overwrite    Overwrite outputs if they exist.
-  --help            Show this message and exit
+  --help             Show this message and exit.
 ```

 Simplification factor is measured in the units of the coordinate reference system (CRS), and for Sentinel-2 this is meters, so a simplification factor of 15 or 20 is usually sufficient (and recommended, or the vector file will be as large as the raster file).